 When he shows me a new work-out or a new tool, he describes in-depth which specific muscles are being worked.
 On top of that, he explains to me when I need to use these muscles in my own daily life.
 (Or, more often he is explaining why I don’t use them regularly, which is why they need exercise!)

 I am grateful every day that I didn’t let a past bad experience deter me from trying again.
+I did luck out with Steve, since I didn’t really know at the time how to choose a personal trainer, and I simply called someone based on other people’s recommendations.
 Steve is such a wonderful coach, mentor, and friend.
 He is instrumental in keeping me as healthy as possible, and he always lifts my spirits when I’m feeling defeated.

 I always recommend working one-on-one with a trainer, but it is so important that you find the right trainer for your own needs.
 If you are thinking of giving personal training a try, be sure to ask around your community for personal referrals.